oschweitzer/learning-resources/angular_lesson.md

 ### Selectors

 Selectors are **pure functions** used to get slices of store state.
-It allows to have some sort of an API for your store.
+It allows to have some sort of API for your store.
 You can also create selectors as a combination of other selectors.

 ```typescript